Who’s Got Your Backup?

 Always Keep a Backup Off-Site

 The reason for off-site backup is simple: If something physically catastrophic happens at your place of work and your backups are there, they will be rendered inaccessible or destroyed.
 Store your off-site backup securely.
-Your off-site storage could be a steel-walled bunker in a secret location, or it could be your network manager’s home office.
+Your off-site storage could be a steel-walled bunker in a secret location, or it could be the cloud.
 Either way, update it with a current backup every day to ensure that critical data is available when you need it most.
-This is another reason that online services are gaining in popularity; your data is automatically off-site without human intervention.
+This is the reason that online services are so popular; your data is automatically off-site without human intervention.

 Tip: Keep copies of business critical software including the operating system software, serial numbers, appropriate userids and corresponding passwords offsite with the backup media to ensure it is available in the event of a major disaster.